 Seattle Chinese Garden Society Programs

 The Garden is a magnet drawing in Seattle's residents to learn more about their Pacific Rim neighbors and increasing cross-cultural understanding through educational and cultural programs.
 Since Seattle's early ties with contemporary China, formally through the Washington State China Relations Council in 1979, Seattle and Washington State have played a leading role in establishing and expanding US-China relations through business, trade, cultural, and educational initiatives.
-The SCG is an embodiment of the 30 years of trust, respect, and close collaboration between Washington State and China and, in particular, between the sister cities of Seattle and Chongqing.
-This Garden will reflect the beauty of a Sichuan-style Chinese Garden, the only one of its kind outside of China.
-It will engage local, regional, and international visitors in the richness of Chinese culture and enhance Seattle's important position on the Pacific Rim.
-It will be a center for fostering friendships, understanding, and economic partnerships that will benefit the entire region for future generations.
+The SCG is an embodiment of the 33 years of trust, respect, and close collaboration between Washington State and China, including Sichuan Province, and between the sister cities of Seattle and Chongqing.
+It reflects the beauty of a Sichuan-style Chinese Garden, the only one of its kind outside of China.
+It engages local, regional, and international visitors in the richness of Chinese culture and enhance Seattle's important position on the Pacific Rim.
+It is a center for fostering friendships, understanding, and economic partnerships that will benefit the entire region for future generations.

 Docent Tour Program

-Seattle Chinese Garden Society has a dozen trained docents who lead free public tours (every Saturday from April through October), and privately arranged tours for groups of ten or more.
-The tour presentation covers the significance of gardens in Chinese culture and the particular characteristics of the Sichuan-style Garden.
-Visitors will see Knowing the Spring Courtyard, the Song Mei Pavilion, and learn about the plans for the complete 4.6-acre Garden.
-Future pavilions include a tea house on a lotus pond, a four-story viewing pavilion, and a large Gathering Together Hall for programs, exhibits, banquets, and community event.
+Seattle Chinese Garden Society has a dozen trained docents who, with advance arrangements and scheduling, lead tours for groups of ten or more.
+The tour presentation covers the significance of gardens in Chinese culture and the particular characteristics of Sichuan gardens.
+Visitors will see Knowing the Spring Courtyard, the Pine and Plum Pavilion, and learn about the vision and plans for the full 4.6-acre garden.
+Future pavilions include a tea house on a lotus pond, a four-story viewing pavilion, and a large Gathering Together Hall for programs, exhibits, banquets, and community events.

 Educational, Cultural, and Horticultural Programs

-Educational and cultural programs include martial arts demonstrations in the courtyard at noon on most Saturdays during the summer.
-We also offer opportunities to learn tai qi from an expert instructor, and basic Chinese language phrases through "Chinese corner" sessions for students of all ages and backgrounds.
-Another annual event is a digital photography workshop led by a professional photographer and education.
-We also feature periodic programs with speakers presenting on topics of interest on traditional or contemporary China.
-Our 2013 Bamboo Festival and Seattle-Luoyang Peony Festival is the weekend of May 18-19.
+Educational and cultural programs, many in partnership with other community organizations, include spring and fall classes to learn basic Mandarin language phrases through "Chinese corner" sessions for students of all ages and backgrounds.
+Other programs include photography workshops led by a professional photographers and periodic programs with speakers presenting on topics of interest related to traditional or contemporary China.
+Major annual events include a spring Peony and Bamboo Festival and a Kite Festival in August.

 Recent Successes and Current Challenges